najibninaba/rds-demos/README.md

 # RDS Fundamentals Demo & Walkthrough

 There are 5 parts to making this simple data project reproducible.
-Each part is committed as a separate branch.
+Each part is committed as a separate branch and you can access the data project in the `fundamentals/simple` directory.
 Refer below for details:

 1. `git checkout part01` for the beginning status of the data project.
 2. `git checkout part02` is when we added some documentation on getting started and an environment file for loading up the dependencies.